Is Chris Lopez The Answer To The Kailyn Lowry Baby Daddy Mystery? Pregnant MTV Star Names Her Bump ‘Baby Lo’

 — BAM???? (@HMBLHSTLR) March 9, 2017

-“its only valid if it comes from my own mouth not no he say she say,” he also wrote on one Tweet that has since been deleted.
+“[It’s] only valid if it comes from my own mouth not no he say she say,” he also wrote on one tweet that has since been deleted.

 Although the social media posts don’t really look like a confession to being Kailyn’s third baby daddy, it happened mere days after the MTV star accidentally mentioned the name “Chris” while responding to a fan’s comment about naming her baby “Holden.”